The Cheese Soufflé: Simply Elegant

 - Fold in stiffly beaten egg whites.
 This adds air to the mixture, which provides the fluff and lift for which soufflé is famous.

-- Pour mixture into prepared mold and place on center rack of oven
+- Pour egg mixture into prepared mold and place on center rack of the oven

-- Bake at 375 degrees F until soufflé has risen nicely above the rim and has turned a rich golden brown, around 30 minutes.
+- Bake at 375 degrees F until soufflé has risen nicely above the rim and has turned a rich golden brown, usually around 25-30 minutes.

 No, the above instructions weren’t all that exact.
 We just wanted to give you an idea of how easy it is to make a cheese soufflé.
 There are lots of easy soufflé recipes out there, but none more famous than the cheese soufflé Julia Child made famous.
 Julia probably would have used Gruyère, but really any Swiss cheese will work if you want to save money and still get that nutty flavor.